rayanamal/timelock/README.md

 When both encryption and decryption happens under same conditions, the decryption time remains highly accurate, based on my experience over the years.

+### What if I put my computer to sleep/suspend?

+Don't worry, the program will resume from where it left off when your computer wakes up.

+### Is it reliable?

+The longest durations I had tested this program with were around 12 hours.
+There is no formal testing.

+Anecdotally I never had a bug, crash or a failure to decrypt.
+If you experience issues, you may want to run Memtest on your RAM.

+By far the biggest relability issues are with the user: forgetting you were running a decryption job and closing the terminal prematurely, forgetting to save the decryption result to a file, etc. To address some of these issues you can use [`timelockd`](https://github.com/rayanamal/timelockd) if you are on NixOS.

-## Status
+## Maintenance Status

-This project remains in active use by (at least) myself from its inception (iirc, ~2021) to today as of 31 May 2025.
+This project remains in active use by (at least) myself from its inception (iirc, ~2021) to today as of October 2025.
 As an individual with attention issues, I rely on this program to manage the [commitment devices](https://en.wikipedia.org/wiki/Commitment_device) I use every day.
 I expect to continue using and maintaining it for the foreseeable future.

 ### TODOs